 How enterprise sales can be used to close more OEM deals

-Software isn’t always sold to the end-user; other software companies might also be prospects.
-OEM, or original equipment manufacturer software, is when a software company licenses its product to another company so they can embed it into their application.
+OEM, or original equipment manufacturer software, is when a software company licenses its product to another company so it can embed it in its application.

 For example, software companies building a CRM platform might want to include functionality that isn’t feasible to build from scratch, such as document creation or one-touch video call integration.
-If the technology already exists in the market, the CRM software company might look into licensing the tech instead.

 OEM deals are just as complex as a standard B2B enterprise deal, so the closing process is just as high-stakes.